cswkim/discogs-mcp-server/README.md

 - The [Discogs API documentation](https://www.discogs.com/developers) is not perfect and some endpoints may not be fully documented or may have inconsistencies.
 - Due to the vast number of API endpoints and response types, it's not feasible to verify type safety for every possible response.
 Please report any type-related issues you encounter.
 - This MCP server allows for editing data in your Discogs collection.
 Please use with caution and verify your actions before executing them.
-- The Discogs API `per_page` default is `50`, which can be too much data for some clients to process effectively, so within the MCP Server a `discogs.config.defaultPerPage` value has been set to `5`.
+- The Discogs API `per_page` default is `50`, which can be too much data for some clients to process effectively, so within this project a `discogs.config.defaultPerPage` value has been set to `5`.
 You can request more data in your prompts, but be aware that some clients may struggle with larger responses.

 ## Prerequisites